froeschel/azure-notes/notes.md

               increment-condition="condition"
               counter-key="key value" />
 ```
+* In APIM there are versions and revisions.
+* Updating to a new version when breaking changes are introduced for the consumer of the API.
+* A revision makes sure the API is still usable.
+You do not need to publish changes.
+With that you can test new functions in the API without breaking the current implementation.
+* A version can have multiple revisions.
+* When a revision has been tested you can create a version out of it.

 ### Event processing
 * Event Grid: For reacting to status changes in event driven architecture.